bratikov/percona-everest-php-client/docs/Api/DatabaseClusterApi.md

 getDatabaseClusterPitr($namespace, $name): \Everest\Model\DatabaseClusterPitr
 ```

-Get the Point-in-Time related data for the specified database cluster
+Get the Point-in-Time recovery info

-Get the Point-in-Time related data for the specified database cluster
+This API gets the Point-in-Time recovery info for the database cluster specified by the `name` and `namespace`.

 ### Example